Vie-devr/void/README.md

 ### ** EDITOR IS UNFINISHED **

-Code editor, written with Rust + Macroquad just for fun and experience.
+Code editor, written from scratch with Rust + Macroquad just for fun and experience.
-Text editor component written from scratch specially for Void.

 ## Building
 ```